Fresno County COVID-19 hospitalizations remain steady as nation sees spike

 FRESNO, Calif.
-(KSEE) – Hospitals around the country are bracing themselves for another surge of COVID-19, as more than 133,000 new cases develop each day.
+(KGPE) – Hospitals around the country are bracing themselves for another surge of COVID-19, as more than 133,000 new cases develop each day.

 “Wave after wave, preparing for another wave – whether it’s hospitalizations or positivity – as a healthcare worker, we are tired of it,” said Dr. Banh from UCSF Fresno.